AWAProjectT35/awa-documentation/Testing.md

 complete and working.

-Due to the kanban approach to development the applications constantly change as the endresult is never written in stone.
+Due to the kanban approach to development the applications constantly change as the end result is never written in stone.
 According to agile development changes to the specifications and requirements are always acceptable when they implrove the overall product.
 Therefore specific test cases can only be written close